 The Middle Years at Stanley

-• Building on a Strong Foundation Stanley's 3-4-5 classrooms build on the strong foundation built in the K-1-2 program.
-While addressing the curricular needs of children in the upper elementary years, the program continues to value choice, creative exploration and experientially-based learning opportunities.
+While addressing the curricular needs of children in the upper elementary years, our program continues to value choice, creative exploration and experientially-based learning opportunities.

 Curricular Components